hadley/adv-r/c-interface.md

 and "how to do it": do make use of the source code for inspirational examples.

+All examples in this chapter use the `inline` package - this makes it extremely easy to get up and going with C code.
+To see how to translate this code into a package, read the final section.

 ## Finding the C source code for a function

 `.Primitive`